spotlightpa/poor-richard/content/news/2026-05-21-SPLBBAPPROVAL0526.md

 +++
 authors = ["Charlotte Keith"]
-blurb = "Pa. now has four years to make the faster internet services available to residents" byline = "Charlotte Keith of Spotlight PA" description = "Pennsylvania can now move forward expanding high-speed internet in rural areas after federal officials backed down from a wage dispute with the state." draft = false
+blurb = "Pennsylvania can now move forward expanding high-speed internet in rural areas after federal officials backed down from a wage dispute with the state." byline = "Charlotte Keith of Spotlight PA" description = "Pennsylvania can now move forward expanding high-speed internet in rural areas after federal officials backed down from a wage dispute with the state." draft = false